 On this page you will find information about initiatives involving our neighbours and other local stakeholders, as well as updates on what's happening at our sites.

-To help facilitate ongoing communication with neighbours and other local stakeholders, the Boral Wollert Quarry operates an Environmental Review Committee (ERC).
+To help facilitate ongoing communication with neighbours and other local stakeholders, the Boral Wollert Quarry operates an Community Reference Group (CRG).

-The ERC meets regularly to examine the quarry's environmental performance.
+The CRG meets regularly to examine the quarry's environmental performance.
 It provides a forum for issues to be raised and discussed in connection with the operations.

-You can request the notes from meetings by emailing Community feedback.
+Meeting Minutes available below.
+You can also request the notes from meetings by emailing Community feedback.

 The Wollert Quarry satisfies its obligations under Work Authority 102 for environmental emissions.
 Quarries, by nature, generate dust, noise and heavy vehicle movements.
 Activities are monitored by Boral and mitigated to acceptable standards within prescribed approval limits.